 Toilets: There are public toilets in the shopping centre

 The Kennet & Avon Canal is famed for its scenic beauty and magnificent examples of canal engineering.
-It sweeps through Reading's regenerated city centre where County Lock is now a haven in the heart of the busy shopping and cinema district and you’re just a stone’s throw away from 900 year-old Reading Abbey Ruins.
+It sweeps through Reading's regenerated town centre where County Lock is now a haven in the heart of the busy shopping and cinema district and you’re just a stone’s throw away from 900 year-old Reading Abbey Ruins.

 - Walking and dog walking

 - Shopping - The Oracle Shopping Centre straddles the canal, and Reading’s high street and independent shops are just 200 metres north of the canal

 - Visit the burial place of King Henry I. Reading Abbey Ruins are open free of charge, every day, from dawn to dusk